energinet-singularity/conductor-data-provider/README.md

 ### Dependencies

-To run the script a kafka broker must be available (use the 'KAFKA_HOST' environment variable).
-Furthermore a kSQL server should be available (use the 'KSQL_HOST' environment variable) - if unavaliable, the application will still run but error-messages will be logged periodically.
+Files must be supplied at the location specified via environment variables, if not using MOCK data.

 #### Python (if not run as part of the container)